 There will be no calling hours.

-A spring burial will be in the New Hampshire State Veterans Cemetery, 110 Daniel Webster Highway, Boscawen, N.H.
+A Graveside Service will be held on Thursday, March 27, 2014 at 11 a.m. at the New Hampshire State Veterans Cemetery, 110 Daniel Webster Highway, Boscawen, N.H.

 Wilkinson-Beane-Simoneau-Paquette Funeral Home & Cremation Services, 164 Pleasant Street, Laconia, N.H. is assisting the family with the arrangements.
 For more information and to view an online memorial go to www.wilkinsonbeane.com.

 Last Updated on Monday, 24 March 2014 06:51